An analytic approach to the stress energy tensor in quantum field theory: The example of the Klein-Gordon field

 if $u_1 = G f_1, u_2 = G f_2$.
 Since the kernel of the map $G$ is exactly $P C^\infty_0(M)$ this identifies the symplectic space $\ker(P)$ of solutions with the quotient $C_0^\infty(M,\R) / (P C_0^\infty(M,\R) )$ equipped with the symplectic form $G$.

 The field algebra is now the abstract unital $*$-algebra generated by symbols $\Phi(f), f \in C^\infty_0(M)$ and the following relations

 By means of the map $G: C^\infty_0(M,\R) \to \mathrm{ker}(P)$ this is identified with the abstract CCR algebra of the symplectic vector space $(\mathrm{ker}(P), \sigma)$.
 For convenience we use here the non-exponentiated form of the CCR-algebra, which is not a $C^*$-algebra but merely a $*$-algebra, whose $*$-representations will be by unbounded operators $\Phi(f)$.
-We will be interested here in Fock space representations where the field operators are essentially self-adjoint and can then generated the exponentiated version of the CCR-algebra by $B(f) = e^{\rmi \Phi(f)}$.
+We will be interested here in Fock space representations where the field operators are essentially self-adjoint and can then generate the exponentiated version of the CCR-algebra by $B(f) = e^{\rmi \Phi(f)}$.
 For an open set $\calO \subset M$ one defines the local von Neumann algebra $\calA(\calO)$ of the Klein-Gordon field as the von Neumann completion of the algebra generated by the $B(f)$ with $\supp f \subset \calO$.
-By von-Neumann's bicommutant theorem this can also be defined the as the algebra of bounded operators on the Fock space that commute with all the operators commuting with all the self-adjoint operators $\phi(f)$ with $\supp f \subset \calO$.
+By von Neumann's bicommutant theorem this can also be defined as a commutant of $\{\Phi(f) \mid \supp f \subset \calO \}'$, where the commutant $\{\phi(f) \mid \supp f \subset \calO \}'$ is defined as the space of bounded operators on Fock space that commute with all the self-adjoint operators $\Phi(f)$ with $\supp f \subset \calO$.
 Since the fields satisfy the Klein-Gordon equation it follows that the algebras automatically satisfy the local time-slice axiom.
-Namely, if $C \subset M$ is a achronal set and $\calO$ any open set containing the closure of $C$, then $\calA(\calO)$ contains $\calA(D(C))$.
+Namely, if $C \subset M$ is an achronal set and $\calO$ any open set containing the closure of $C$, then $\calA(\calO)$ contains $\calA(D(C))$.